 If things are particularly difficult, a facilitator may provide a few hints and tips.

-Once all of the participants have completed the activity the facilitator can debrief the room.
+Once all of the participants have completed the map game team building activity the facilitator can debrief the room.
 This usually is done through questioning of the participants to see what they experienced.

 The purpose of the debrief is to draw out messages related to communication, most specifically that everyone goes into relationships with different perspectives.
 When people have different perspectives and starting points, communication can be difficult.